apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>progressDetails describes the progress details of the component for this operation.</p>
+<p>Describes the progress details of the component for this operation.</p>
 </td>
 </tr>
 <tr>